sQu1rr/nerd-treeview/README.md

 * Try to use vim-mode functionality where/if possible
 * Expose API through service
 * Search highlight
+* Show line numbers on demand (both relative and absolute)

 ## Installation Notes
 * **This is first, and very unstable version**